 - Water – you can buy water there but it will be more expensive.
 Why not think of the environment and bring your own refillable bottle?
 We love Camelbak bottles.

 - Suncream – the temperatures can soar in Petra and you will need to re-apply if you are spending the day there.
 We recommend Little People Organic Suncream as it is much better for the environment.

 - Hat and sunglasses – there isn’t much shade around Petra so a hat and sunglasses will offer a little protection.

 - Snacks – There are snack stalls in Petra but it’s always worth having some of the kid’s familiar snacks from home, especially if you’re going on a hike.
 This will help keep them going and incentivised.

-- Guidebook – you may decide to hire a guide, but having a guide book will help fill in the gaps if there is a language difficulty or if you don’t hire a Petra guide.
+- Petra Guidebook – you may decide to hire a guide for a Petra tour, but having a guide book will help fill in the gaps if there is a language difficulty or if you don’t hire a Petra guide.

-- Headtorch – not essential but we found that it added to the fun.
+- Headtorch – not essential but we found that it added to the fun when exploring dark caves.

 - Backpack – put everything in a small backpack.
 We like to use the Osprey Daylight 20L backpack.

 The best time of year to visit Petra is between March to May and September to November when the weather isn’t too hot.